Fauzia Wahab: Raymond Davis controversy

 Wahab created a minor media controversy with her comments on Raymond Davis, a US citizen convicted of killing two men.
 Her comments on the outgoing Foreign Minister Shah Mehmood Qureshi, who allegedly resigned for his support of the judicial process for the Raymond Davis case in refusing to accept US pressure to grant him diplomatic status, landed her in further trouble with the PPP leadership and the media.

 Death

 Wahab was admitted to a local hospital for an elective gall bladder surgery on 24 May 2012.
-Her condition due to post operative complications worsened and she was moved to the ICU and had two subsequent surgeries.
+Her condition worsened due to post-operative complications and she was moved to the ICU and had two subsequent surgeries.
 She died on Sunday, 17 June 2012.
 The Pakistan Peoples Party announced ten days of mourning for her death.
 Most Pakistani politicians expressed grief, including President Asif Ali Zardari and Prime Minister Yousaf Raza Gillani.
 Her funeral prayer occurred after Zuhr prayers at Sultan Masjid, in the Defence area of Karachi, and was attended by Chief Minister Syed Qaim Ali Shah, Advisor to the Prime Minister on Interior Affairs, Rehman Malik, and other provincial and federal ministers.